UCSB-Library-Research-Data-Services/research-computing-data-docs/DOCS/PAGES/RESOURCES.md

 - Go to Manage >> Content >> Add Content >> Resource

-## Edit/Delete Community:
+## Edit/Delete Resource:
 - Go to Manage >> Content
-- In the filter, you can search for the title of the Community you are looking for.
+- In the filter, you can search for the title of the Resource you are looking for.
 You should also use the 'Content Type' dropdown and change it to 'Resource'.

 ## Edit the Resource View:
 - Go to Manage >> Structure >> Views >> Resources >> Edit